euyixiyue/scam/README.md

-Your mode of life will be changed for the better because of new developments.
+A gift of a flower will soon be made to you.